matthewflannery/ga-hubot-example/README.md

 **Receive a sarcastic reply about nuclear warfare**

 `NAMEbot can you launch the nukes`
-Returns "Now we are talking!
-Launching the nukes!""

 `NAMEbot can you not launch the nukes || can you please not launch the nuclear weapons || can you for the love of god, whatever you do, do not launch the nukes`
-Returns "Roger that.
-Lauching nuclear weapons."

 `NAMEbot can you $ANYTHINGELSE`
-Returns I do not know how to $ANYTHINGELSE, i'm a nuclear warfare robot!
-Stop being silly